 The criteria by which universities offer scholarships are usually: academic excellence, students have to be under a certain age limit (for example under 35 years of age).
-In addition, you will find out there are special scholarship offers for each level of degree.
+In addition, you will find out there are special scholarship offers for each degree level.

-In Switzerland, for example, you may find more scholarships available for a PhD and less for a Bachelor or Master degree.
+In Switzerland, for example, you may find more scholarships available for a PhD and fewer for a Bachelor's or Master's degree.

-In some of the international universities, costs of the accommodation and health insurance can be covered by the scholarship.
+At some international universities, accommodation costs and health insurance can be covered by the scholarship.

 In Sweden, depending on the organisation offering them and their type, scholarships can cover tuition fees, living expenses, some travel grants and insurance.

 In France, some of the scholarship-holders receive a monthly allowance and the scholarship also covers other expenses such as return trip, health insurance and cultural activities, but it does not cover tuition fees, because they are already very low.